 - Ask two of your professors to send letters of recommendation on your behalf to Zuleika Carrasco-Martinez, Hispanic Studies Academic Advisor

-The Director of Undergraduate Studies, the Director of Study Abroad and the Advisor will review the applications and forward recommendations to the Department Head.
-Successful candidates will be notified by mid-April.
+The Undergraduate Studies Committee in the Department of Hispanic Studies will review the applications and forward recommendations to the Department Head.
+Successful candidates will be notified mid-April.

 Requirements for Recipients: